The craftier angle is to hear them: hover

 Adam Fieled (Logan Square, Philadelphia, USA): "Run Away with Me"

-I was thinking as I listened to her about Byron’s relentless nihilism
+I was thinking as I listened to her about Byron’s relentless nihilism,

 that only found out in intoxication any kind of remedy for the things

-home with you and how Byron alone among the Romantics dealt
+home with you, and how Byron alone among the Romantics dealt

-and all the blokes in the bar were staring at green eyes red hair
+like Wordsworth the dull sheep, and all the blokes in the bar were

-really caught something a seed a kernel of what Nietzsche ran away
+a kernel of what Nietzsche ran away with (recurrence!), so I said please run

-with I said please run away with me and she laughed looked down
+away with me and she laughed, looked down into her beer and was finished—

 (0) Comments: Post a Comment